Basket (0 items)

 • Stem - This is the functional part that the user holds (very important!); it keeps the base and the bowl together.

-Each of the above parts will vary from glass to glass, but the bowl's shape, size, and style are the most important.
+The above parts will vary from glass to glass, but the bowl's shape, size, and style are the most important.

 Different types of Red Wine Glasses

-Most glassware manufacturers offer grape and regional specific wine glasses designed especially for that particular style of wine.
-This is great if your preferred choice is a specific style or grape type, but not so good if you don’t have a particular kind of wine you generally opt for.
-In this instance, an ‘all-round’ or ‘universal’ wine glass would be ideal as these types of glass shapes work well for various styles of wine.
+Most glassware manufacturers offer grape and regional-specific wine glasses designed especially for that particular style of wine.
+This is great if your preferred choice is a specific style or grape type, but not so good if you don't have a particular kind of wine you generally opt for.
+In this instance, an 'all-round' or 'universal' wine glass would be ideal, as these types of glass shapes work well for various styles of wine.

 Bordeaux / Cabernet / Merlot Red Wine Glasses